uio-bmi/ligo/docs_source/quickstart/receptor_level_simulation.rst

 Next steps
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can find more information about yaml parameters in :doc:`specification`.
-Other tutorials for how to use LIgO can be found under :doc:`tutorials`.
+You can find more information about yaml parameters in :ref:`YAML specification`.
+Other tutorials for how to use LIgO can be found under :ref:`Tutorials`.